Deep Policy Iteration with Integer Programming for Inventory Management

+This problem is solved in each time-step (Step 8 of PARL, see Algorithm \ref{alg:PARL}) to generate reward and action trajectories that are in turn used to update and improve learned policies.
+Finally, for ease of understanding, in Appendix \ref{app:simplified_inv_example}, we further discuss this IP formulation in a simplified inventory replenishment example with a small supply chain network and a representative NN approximator.

-\remark[Alternate Q-Learning Based Approach: ]We note that the proposed PARL methodology is based on using the value function estimate $\hat{V}(s)$ to optimize actions.
-Alternatively, one could consider solving the following problem
+\remark[Alternate Q-Learning Based Approach] We note that the proposed PARL methodology is based on using the value function estimate $\hat{V}(s)$ to optimize actions.
+Alternatively, one could consider solving the following problem:

 where $\hat{Q}^{\pi_{j-1}}(s,a)$ is the estimated expected discounted reward from selecting action $a$ when in state $s$.
-We decided not to pursue the Q-learning approach due to multiple reasons.
-First and foremost is because of the larger size of the neural network needed to estimate the Q values.
-In particular, assume that the supply chain network is fully connected and that in each time period, the centralized planner decides on the number of units to be shipped from each supply chain node to another.
+We decided not to pursue the Q-learning approach for multiple reasons.
+First and foremost, the larger size of the neural network needed to estimate the Q values is a significant drawback.
+Assume that the supply chain network is fully connected and that in each time period, the centralized planner decides on the number of units to be shipped from each supply chain node to another.
 Then, the action decision $a \in \mathbb{R}^{|\Lambda|^2}$.
-Hence, the input layer of the neural network approximating the Q-function will be of size $|\textbf{I}|+|\Lambda|^2$.
-In comparison, the the input layer in the value function based approach we propose is of size $|\bf{I}|$, which is much smaller.
-Note that larger the input space, larger is the DNN network size used for approximation.
-Since the number of integer variables increase linearly with the network size, smaller networks are preferred to ensure computational feasibility.
+Hence, the input layer of the neural network approximating the Q-function will be of size $|\mathbf{I}| + |\Lambda|^2$.
+In comparison, the input layer in the value function-based approach we propose is of size $|\mathbf{I}|$, which is much smaller.
+Note that the larger the input space, the larger the DNN network size used for approximation.
+Since the number of integer variables increases linearly with the network size, smaller networks are preferred to ensure computational feasibility.
 Second, in a Q-learning based approach, directly modeling the immediate reward information is infeasible unless one solves two optimization problems per action step.
-Next, we present results from various numerical experiments using the proposed algorithm.